jorshali/personal-blog/_posts/never-fear-another-layoff.md

 ogImage:
   url: '/assets/blog/never-fear-another-layoff/victor-rodriguez-pWOdBS_l9LQ-unsplash.jpg'
 ---

-Layoffs are heart-breaking and difficult for everyone involved.
-But, it doesn't have to be something you fear.

 My first layoff experience was in college.
 As an intern my department got eliminated when the telecom bubble burst.